blackbyteco/blackbyte/README.md

-# blackbyte
+# blackbyte.io

- A reimplementation of the Blackbyte LLC website using tailwind UI components
+A reimplementation of the Blackbyte LLC website using tailwind UI React components